ethanniser/pushpin/client/README.md

 });
 ```

-### Pushpin Not Running
+### Proxy Not Running

-Make sure Pushpin is running on port 7999:
+Make sure the proxy server is running on port 7999:

 ```bash
 docker-compose up pushpin